This excel sheet calculates the dehumidifier capacity for reducing the humidity in a warehouse, cold room, warehouse, industries etc.

 In layman’s language, dehumidification process is the removal of water from the surrounding air.
 Bringing down the humidity levels means reducing the moisture content in the air.

-So the capacity of a dehumidifier is defined as its capacity to remove the water content. eg. a dehumidifier with a capacity of 24 liters per day means it can remove 24 liters of water in a day.
-So effectively, moisture content totaling 24 liters can be removed in a day by this particular dehumidifier.
+So the capacity of a dehumidifier is defined as its capacity to remove the water content. eg. a dehumidifier with a capacity of 24 litres per day means it can remove 24 litres of water in a day.
+So effectively, moisture content totalling 24 litres can be removed in a day by this particular dehumidifier.

 Details required to calculate de-humidification capacity

 In order to calculate the required capacity of a dehumidifier, you need to collect the following details:

 - The size of the room in cubic meters.

 - Present temperature of the area, preferably the maximum recorded temperature reading.